IdentityServer/Documentation/docsv2/configuration/scopesAndClaims.md

     }
 };
 ```
-The 'AlwaysIncludeInIdentityToken' property specifies that a certain should always be part of the identity token, even when an access token for the userinfo endpoint is requested.
+The 'AlwaysIncludeInIdentityToken' property specifies that a certain claim should always be part of the identity token,
+even when an access token for the userinfo endpoint is requested.

 **Example of a scope for the `IdentityManager` API:**